We have recently lost members of the Star Trek family. Please join Warp Factor Trek in offering our condolences to the families, friends, and fans.

 David Birney (1939 – 2022)

-David Birney passed away on April 27th, after a lengthy battle with Alzheimer’s Disease.
+David Birney passed away on 27 April 2022, after a lengthy battle with Alzheimer’s Disease.
 He was eighty-three.

 Birney was best known for playing Bernie Steinberg in the short-lived sitcom Bridget Loves Bernie and Dr. Ben Samuels in the 1980s medical drama St. Elsewhere.
 To Star Trek fans, he was a memorable Romulan who took potshots at Klingons across a table.

 Birney played the Romulan Senator Letant in the sixth season finale of Star Trek: Deep Space Nine, “Tears of the Prophets”.
 In a memorable scene that takes place while the Federation Alliance are planning to attack the Dominion in the Chin’toka system, Letant takes shots at the Klingons sitting across the table from him.
 He even enrages General Martok (J.G.
 Hertzler) by saying, “Notice the primitive rage in his eye… the uncontrolled brutality.
 Klingons can be quite entertaining, don’t you agree?
 I think every Romulan zoo should have a pair.”

 Gary Bullock (1941-2022)

 Two-time Star Trek guest actor Gary Bullock passed away on 11 April 2022 at the age of eighty.
 Bullock first appeared in the third season Star Trek: Voyager episode “Rise” in 1997 as Goth, an Etanian commander who led an invasion of the neighboring Nezu by bombarding their planet with asteroids as a prelude.
 Six years after that appearance in Voyager, Bullock reappear as a Klingon councilor in the Star Trek: Enterprise second season finale “The Expanse”.